BarathArivazhagan/spring-cloud-gateway-eureka-service-discovery/README.md

 # spring-cloud-gateway-eureka-service-discovery

-This project demonstrates the usage of API gateway between microservices using spring cloud gateway along with netflix eureka service discovery
+This project demonstrates the usage of API gateway between microservices using spring cloud gateway along with netflix eureka service discovery.

 ## what is spring cloud gateway ?